F01

 V-ZUG Refrigerator Compartment NTC Temperature Sensor Fault

-Refrigerator compartment not cooling properly, temperature too high despite normal display operation
+The refrigerator compartment is not cooling properly; the temperature is too high despite normal display operation.

 Advertisements